gerom76/OpenFocus/docs/USER_MANUAL_EN.md

 - Use a more powerful CPU
 - Reduce image resolution
 - Use simpler fusion algorithms (Guided Filter instead of StackMFF-V4)
+- Click **Stop** to interrupt a render that is taking longer than expected, then adjust settings and try again

 ### Getting Help